 Talk about the Pantone Colour of the Year and share trend advice about the latest fashion or interior colours for the next season.

 Promote other creative businesses, resources or books you like.
 About half of our social media posts are about promoting other organisations, opportunities, events that are relevant to our clients.
-Less than 10% of our social media posts are about selling our online courses, workshops or books.
-And if you want to sell then keep it simple and include a link directly to the relevant page.
-Yes, social media is a great tool to drive traffic to your site!
+Less than 10% of our social media posts are about selling our online courses, workshops, or memberships.
+And if you want to sell, then keep it simple and include a link directly to the relevant page.
+Yes, social media is a great tool for driving traffic to your website!

 22. Invite others to write for you!

 Don’t like writing?
-A really good way around this is to ask guest contributors for your blog posts.
+A really good way around this is to invite guest contributors for your blog posts.

-Or you can interview others you find interesting and that you know your readers would love to hear about!
+Or why not interview others you find interesting and that you know your readers would love to hear about?

 Or create a so called ‘wrap up blog post’ where you ask 3 – 5 contributors to respond to the same question or challenge.
 These blog post can be very popular and easy to create.
 Check out this blog post where three creatives shared how they use email marketing in their creative businesses as an example.